 Fig 1.
 Procedure for Simple Recurrent Selection

-13.2.2 Recurrent selection for General Combing Ability
+13.2.2 Recurrent selection for General Combining Ability

 Recurrent Selection for General Combining Ability (GCA) is a sophisticated plant breeding strategy that aims to enhance the overall performance of a population by selectively breeding individuals with superior general combining abilities (Smith et al., 2007).
 This method is crucial for improving the genetic potential of a crop by focusing on the additive genetic effects that contribute to the expression of desirable traits (Hill et al., 2008).
-In this comprehensive discussion, we will delve into the principles, applications, and advantages of Recurrent Selection for General Combining Ability, supported by relevant references (Chen et al., 2018).
+In this comprehensive discussion, we will delve into the principles, applications, and advantages of Recurrent Selection for General Combining Ability, supported by relevant references.

 Principles of Recurrent Selection for General Combining Ability

 General Combining Ability refers to the additive genetic effects that influence the performance of an individual in a broad range of genetic backgrounds (Hill et al., 2008).
 Recurrent Selection for GCA involves the systematic evaluation and selection of parents based on their general combining abilities.
 The primary goal is to identify and propagate individuals that consistently contribute favorable genetic material to the next generation (Gupta et al., 2020).